petermatts/petermatts/README.md

 Main educational focus: Machine Learning and Artificial Intelligence

+### **Hobbies & Interests**

+- NFL Football
+- Cooking and Baking
+- F1
+- Cars
+- Rubik's cube speed solving
+- Other things I can't think of at the moment

+### **Fun Facts**

+- Did you know that on windows the keyboard short cut `ctrl+alt+shift+windows+L` automattically takes you to LinkedIn in your browser?

+- Did you know that Desmos uses Latex?
+So you can copy a raw Latex formula into desmos without needing to retype the whole thing.

+- Did you know that someone took the time and effort to create https://guthib.com incase you accidentally spell github incorrectly?

+- More coming soon

 <!-- Separate tables by math vs cs classes? -->

 <!-- ## **Important Courses**